-The basic property of handwriting is that there exists writer invariant which makes writer identification possible.
+The fundamental property of handwriting is that there exists writer invariant which makes writer identification possible.
 The writer's invariants reflecting the writing style or writing individuality of handwriting can be defined as the set of similar patterns.
+It is true that, the existence of writer's comparative invariance does not deny the existence of writer's variance.
 Also, two samples of a writer cannot be same.
 Hence accurate prediction of writer is highly important and challenging task.
-Hence it is proposed to design and develop a tool for recognizing a writer based on his / her handwriting using pattern recognition technique.
+The goal of this research is to build a model based on English handwriting using Supervised learning approach namely Support Vector Machine.

-The essential tasks of writer identification are data acquistion, scanning, segmentation, feature extraction, training and writer recognition.
+In modeling automatic writer identification, the essential tasks such as data acquistion, scanning, segmentation, feature extraction, training and writer recognition have been carried out.
 The architecture of the proposed system is shown in Fig.1.

-Fig.1 System Architecture
+Fig. 1.
+System Architecture